-Vacuum Oil was founded in 1866, by Matthew Ewing and Hiram Bond Everest, of Rochester, New York.
+Founded in 1866, by Matthew Ewing and Hiram Bond Everest of Rochester, New York as the Vacuum Oil Company of Rochester, New York

-When Standard Oil was broken up in 1911, due to the Sherman Antitrust Act, Vacuum became an independent company again.
+In 1911, the Standard Oil Company was broken up under there Sherman Antitrust Act.
+At this point the Vacuum Oil Company became an independent company again.

 In 1931, the Socony Vacuum Oil Company merged with the Standard Oil Company.
 After the United States Government abandoned the company's attempts to prevent it.
 The company became the third largest oil company in the world, at the time.
 Everest was given a salary job as President, and remained with the company.

 In 1955, the company became the Socony Mobil Oil Company.

 In 1963, the company was re branded "Mobilgas," and subsequently as "Mobil."